molily/molily.de/_testing-angular/testing-components.md

 When applied to Angular Components, black box testing is more intuitive and easier for beginners.
 When writing a black box test, ask what the Component does for the user and for the parent Component.
 Then imitate the usage in your test.

-A white box test does not examine the Component from the DOM perspective.
+A white box test does not examine the Component strictly from the DOM perspective.
 Thereby, it runs the risk of missing crucial Component behavior.
 It gives the illusion that all code is tested.

 That being said, white box testing is viable advanced technique.
 Experienced testers can write efficient white box specs that still test out all Component features and cover all code.